Lawrence-West/Loren_HackPad/README.md

 # KalosPad
-Hi KalosPad is 3x3 macropad with a rotary encoder, an OLED display and two LEDs.
+Hi LorenHackPad is 3x3 macropad with a rotary encoder, an OLED display and two LEDs.